Indications for Venlafaxine:

 Suicidal thoughts and behaviors.

 Increased risk of suicidal thinking and behavior in children, adolescents, and young adults; monitor for clinical worsening or unusual changes.
 Screen for bipolar disorder.
 Monitor for serotonin syndrome; discontinue immediately if occurs.
 Pre-existing hypertension, cardio- or cerebrovascular disease.
 Monitor BP before and during treatment; consider dose reduction or discontinuation if elevated BP persists.
 Heart disease (eg, recent MI, heart failure).
 Increased risk of bleeding.
 Angle-closure glaucoma.
 Avoid in untreated anatomically narrow angles.
 History of mania/hypomania, seizure disorders.
 Renal or hepatic dysfunction.
 Avoid abrupt disruption.
 Reevaluate periodically.
 Write ℞ for smallest practical amount.
 Elderly.
 Labor & delivery.
-Pregnancy (Cat.C); avoid in 3rd trimester; see full labeling for effects on neonate.
+Pregnancy (Cat.C); see full labeling for effects on mother and neonates.
 Nursing mothers: not recommended.

 See Contraindications.
 Allow at least 14 days after MAOI discontinuance before starting venlafaxine; allow at least 7 days after venlafaxine discontinuance before starting an MAOI.
 Increased risk of serotonin syndrome with concomitant other serotonergic drugs (eg, other SNRIs, SSRIs, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John's Wort) or with drugs that impair serotonin metabolism (eg, MAOIs such as linezolid, IV methylene blue).
 Avoid alcohol.
 Concomitant weight loss agents (eg, phentermine), serotonin precursors (tryptophan supplements): not recommended.
 Caution with other CNS drugs, cimetidine, haloperidol, diuretics, metoprolol, drugs that inhibit CYP2D6, CYP3A4.
 Increased risk of bleeding with aspirin, NSAIDs, warfarin, or other drugs that affect coagulation; monitor closely.
 False (+) urine immunoassay screening tests for PCP and amphetamine.